Wonderful service from start to finish.

-I wonder…what the key employment law changes in 2018 will be?
+What will the key employment law changes in 2018 be?

 As we move into a New Year, we look ahead to the upcoming changes in employment law legislation.
 It is important employers familiarise themselves with the upcoming changes in adequate time to enable the necessary steps to be taken to avoid potential fines or claims being brought against them.
 The key employment law changes for 2018 are as follows:

 Gender pay gap reporting obligations

 The Office for National Statistics (ONS) has been monitoring the average pay gap between men and women since 1997.
 In 2016, the gap was 9.4% for full-time employees; the lowest since the monitoring began in 1997 when the gap was 27.5%.

 The Gender Pay Gap Regulations came into force on 6 April 2017, and now require large private and voluntary sector employers (defined as those with 250 or more employees) to analyse their gender pay gap each April.
 The deadline for the first reports to have been published is 4 April 2018.